rcs-business-messaging/rbm-api-examples/nodejs/dialogflow-integration/rbm-integration-module/README.md

 1. Open the RBM Developer Console (https://business-communications.cloud.google.com/console/partner-console/) with your RBM Platform Google account and create a new RBM agent.

-2. When the agent is available, click the agent's card.
+2. In the top bar, select the **Settings** icon.

 3. In the left navigation, click **Service account**.

-4. Click **Create key**, then click **Create**.
+4. Click **Create key**.
 Your browser downloads a service account key for your agent.
     You need this key to make RBM API calls as your agent.

 5. Edit `resources/rbm-agent-service-account-credentials.json` and paste the JSON key structure here.

 Set your configuration:

-1. Edit `/resources/config.json`.
+1. Edit `resources/config.json`.

 2. Add the string you want to use for RBM webhook verification (this can be the value from the RBM console webhook screen or any complex string you want to use - as long as you remember the value and use it in the RBM console later).

+3. Add your agentId (the part before the `@rbm.goog`).

-3. Add your Dialogflow model information.
+4. Add your Dialogflow model information.
 You can find this information in the URL to your Dialogflow agent:
     `https://dialogflow.cloud.google.com/cx/projects/PROJECTID/locations/LOCATION/agents/AGENTID/intents`